 The 4x bonus is massive.
 A single Competitive win during your bonus period gives you 1,560 XP instead of 390.
 That means you can level up (5,000 XP) in as few as 3-4 matches at the start of the week.
 As TurboMotionZ covers in his XP deep dive, the weekly bonus makes your first few matches by far the most valuable.

 Play Competitive or Premier during your 4x bonus window.
-A Deathmatch match caps at 200 base XP (800 with 4x), while a single Competitive win can give you 1,500+ XP with the bonus.
+A Deathmatch match now caps at 75 base XP (300 with 4x) after the May 2026 nerf, while a single Competitive win can give you 1,500+ XP with the bonus.

 The weekly reset happens every Wednesday at 2 AM GMT.
 That’s Tuesday at 6 PM Pacific, 8 PM Central, or 9 PM Eastern.
 Plan your sessions around this.